Axel-ex/Rust-Weather-Station/README.md

   Since Rust borrow checker doesn't allow sharing multiple mutable references, *embedded_hal_bus* crate was used since it provides utilities to share the I2C driver between the peripherals.

 - **Interrupts Handling**:
   - **Anemometer and Rain Gauge**: These sensors use GPIO pins to generate interrupts based on the triggering of hall effect sensor by the passage of a magnet above.
-Upon the trigerring of an interrupt, the esp wakes up from light sleep and check which pins received the interrupt.
-Because of the API design, interrupt have to be manually reactivated outside of the ISR upon fireing.
-Everytime some interrupts are detected, global counts storing the rain falling and the rotation count of the anemo are incremented to later be publish.
+Upon the trigerring of an interrupt, the corresponding global flag is raised.
+Because of the API design, interrupt have to be manually reactivated outside of the ISR upon fireing. the `check_rain_flag()` and `check_rotation_flag()` functions poll the flags and re-activate interrupts on the gpio that received the interrupt.

 - **MQTT Communication**:
   - **Data Publishing**: The collected data from the sensors is published to an MQTT broker using the MQTT protocol.
 The `publish_wifi_data`, `publish_bme_data`, `publish_anemo_data`, and `publish_rain_data` functions handle the publication of different sensor data.
-Data is published at regular interval allowing the esp to enter light sleep mode when innactive.
+Data is published at regular interval allowing the esp to enter deep sleep mode when innactive.
   - **Connection Management**: The MQTT connection is maintained in a separate thread, ensuring that the weather station remains connected to the broker and can send/receive messages in real-time.

+- **Deep sleep mode**:
+  - Active for **1min30**: The esp catches the interrupt and resets the flags accordingly.
+When `check_time_passed()` returns true, the data is published.
+  - Deep sleep for **5min**: The esp then enters a deep sleep mode during which power consumption diminishes greatly.

 ### Resources